Montemaggiore Belsito

-Montemaggiore Belsito (Sicilian: Muntimaiuri) is a small town and comune in the Metropolitan City of Palermo, Sicily, Southern Italy.
+Montemaggiore Belsito (Sicilian: Muntimajuri) is a small town and comune in the Metropolitan City of Palermo, Sicily, Southern Italy.
 It is located about 50 km southeast of Palermo, near the comunes of Cerda and Termini Imerese.

 Slightly damaged by several earthquakes, there are several churches and a palace.
 It is about 517 m above sea level.
 The village is crossed by a main road that links many others villages (Alia, Aliminusa, Cerda) to highways A19 and A20.
 A northern portion of the road is still used for the Targa Florio, one of the oldest car races, as well as now a rally course.